Does it make sense to set up a life estate? It all depends on the situation of the life tenant and their beneficiary.

 Whether or not an aspect of a life estate is a pro or a con can often depend on your circumstances and whether or not you are the life tenant or the remainderman.
 You will want to be aware of the factors we outline below.

 A life estate does not go through probate, because the life tenant's rights to the property end with their death.
 The property just passes directly to the beneficiary.
 That means the beneficiary takes control immediately.
 Also, the property is not subject to estate taxes, because it is not part of the deceased's estate.
 It may be subject to gift tax, though, at the time of the life estate's creation.

 Creating a life estate may enable the life tenant to enjoy certain tax breaks such as reduced homestead or senior tax exemptions.

 A big advantage of the life estate is that if Mom transferred a remainder interest to you, the remainderman, the house would be valued at the date of her death for tax purposes rather than the date Mom bought the house.
 This usually means much less in capital gains taxes when you sell.

 On the other hand, should the property be sold while the life tenant is still alive (which requires agreement of both parties), the remainderman may be looking at some capital gains taxes.

 Should the remainderman suffer financial problems such as a lawsuit or collection actions for back taxes, it's possible that a lien could be filed against the life estate property in question.
 No one can force a life tenant to give up their rights, but creditors or the IRS may be able to collect on the lien if the property is sold.

 If property is subject to a life estate, this can adversely affect financing on the property.

 It's possible that the remainderman could unexpectedly die before the life tenant.
 Should that happen, the remainder interest would pass to the remainderman's heirs.
 If you are the life tenant, this could pair you in joint ownership for the rest ofyour life with someone you had not expected.
 It's therefore wise to inquire about the remainderman's heirs.

 The remainderman may need to claim the life estate property as a gift subject to federal gift tax if the value of the remainder interest is greater than the annual federal gift exemption.
 In some cases. this may be counterbalanced by the fact that life estate property is not subject to estate taxes.

 After you have created a life estate and appointed a remainderman, you can't change your mind without the agreement of the remainderman.
 This gives stability to the structure, but you better be sure you are doing the right thing by creating the life estate.

-As we have seen, once a life estate is formed, the life tenant and the beneficiary share
+- As we have seen, once a life estate is formed, the life tenant and the beneficiary share

 We have seen there are both pros and cons to a life estate, and whether or not a life estate is advantageous depends on your own circumstances.
 Here is a chart that generally describes where the pros and cons fall, but this can vary.